 A person has a financial interest in your business if the person is an owner or part owner of the business or has lent money to the business.

-For policies issued after June 8, 1997, you can’t deduct the premiums on any life insurance policy, endowment contract, or annuity contract if you are directly (or indirectly) named as a beneficiary.
+For policies issued on or after June 9, 1997, you can’t deduct the premiums on any life insurance policy, endowment contract, or annuity contract if you are directly (or indirectly) named as a beneficiary.
 This applies no matter who is covered by the policy.

 If you take out a policy on your life (or on the life of another person with a financial interest in your business) to get or to protect a business loan, you can’t deduct the life insurance premiums as a business expense.

 Similarly, you can’t you deduct the premiums as interest on business loans or as an expense of financing loans.
 In the event of death, the proceeds of the policy are generally not taxed as income even if they are used to liquidate the debt.

 Not sure how much term life insurance you need?